jncc/topcat/README.md

 This is an corporate / intranet application and user account details and authentication rely on Active Directory and Windows authentication which gives us a great user experience in Chrome and IE.

+You need to disable Anonymous Authentication and enable Windows Authentication in the IIS website hosting Topcat.

 ###RavenDB
 You can deploy Raven in various ways; the recommended is using the Windows installer: